-The Company's capital structure consisted of 26,863,830 ordinary shares of 5p each at 30 June 2012 (2011 - 5,272,766 ordinary shares of 25p each).
-At the Company's Annual General Meeting held on 10 October 2011, shareholders approved the five-for-one share subdivision and on 11 October 2011 they received five shares of 5p each for every share of 25p previously held.
+The Company's capital structure as at 30 June 2013 consisted of 26,863,830 ordinary shares of 5p each, of which 26,363,830 are allotted and fully paid and 500,000 are held in treasury.
 There are no restrictions concerning the holding or transfer of the Company's ordinary shares and there are no special rights attached to any of the shares.